 We recommend that you never sign a joint tenancy agreement, always ask for a single tenancy agreement.

-Whether you want student life, city life, or somewhere in-between, we can help find the place that’s right for you.
 If you need any advice or guidance on finding somewhere to live while you study with us, just get in touch: